Brand Positioning what is it? I bet you've heard about it a million times, but you don't know exactly what it is. I explain it to you in this article.

 In a nutshell: you need to position your brand in the marketplace.

-It is the first step on the road to authority: it allows you to become a firm and reliable point of reference (I have also talked about this in this article, Authoritativeness: how to get it in 4 steps).
+It is the first step on the road to authority: it enables you to become a firm and reliable point of reference (I have also talked about this in this article, Authoritativeness: how to get it in 4 steps).

 Said like that, it sounds easy, but how to go from theory to practice?
 What exactly does it mean and how does brand positioning work?